Work With Us

 Familiarity with Quickbooks accounting software a plus

-Assist in developing a structure around new headquarters (4020 N Rockwell): rehearsal space rentals system, researching prospects for rehearsal and scene shop rentals, developing a facility manual.
+Assist in developing a structure around space rentals, researching prospects for rehearsal and scene shop rentals.

 Assist the Finance Department with accounts payable.